Federal Correctional Institution, Seagoville: Notable incidents

 On November 8, 2012, 27-year-old John Hall, an inmate at FCI Seagoville, pleaded guilty to violating the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act for assaulting a fellow inmate whom he believed to be gay.
 Hall admitted that on December 20, 2011, he repeatedly punched and kicked the victim, whom the Department of Justice did not identify, while calling the victim homosexual slurs.
 The victim sustained multiple lacerations to his face and fractured teeth as a result of Hall's unprovoked attack.
 On March 14, 2013, Hall was sentenced to an additional 71 months in prison for the attack, which is to be served consecutively.

 Notable inmates (current and former)

 COVID-19 outbreak

-On August 8, 2020, CNN reported that 1,300 of the 1,750 prisoners (75% of the inmates) have tested positive for COVID-19.Twenty-eight of the 300 staff members have tested positive as well.
+On August 8, 2020, CNN reported that 1,300 of the 1,750 prisoners (75% of the inmates) had tested positive for COVID-19.
+Twenty-eight of the 300 staff members had tested positive as well.
 As of 8 August 2020, three inmates have died.
 "It came through here so fast that it's out of control," said inmate Bobby Williams, who contracted the virus in June.
 "We're packed like sardines."